 ALAN WILDER

-Alan Charles Wilder was born June 1, 1959 in London at the Hammersmith Hospital.
+Alan Charles Wilder was born 1 June 1959 in London at the Hammersmith Hospital.
 He is the third child of Albert and Kathleen Wilder and the younger brother to Stephen, born in 1952, and Andrew, born in 1954.
-No exact dates were mentioned but Alan says, "My brothers are 5 and 7 years older respectively so they teased me a bit when they were bored but I think I was too young to be really bothered with."[1]
+No exact dates were mentioned, but Alan said, "My brothers are five and seven years older respectively so they teased me a bit when they were bored, but I think I was too young to be really bothered with."[1]

-His place of birth was also mixed up many times which
+His place of birth has also been mixed up many times which tempted him to

 "I'm happy to say that my knowledge about Basildon is rather